Last updated: 12-Nov-2008

 First of all, if you experience problems, and provided you have read this page in its entirety (including the FAQ below) but found no suggestions that fixed your problem, don't hesitate to ask the coordinator (obscured to thwart spambots, replace the at with @ and remove the capitalized word), or on the mailinglist.

 Heat is a major source of problems.
 For A1200 systems with full trapdoors this should be obvious, especially PPC cards generate more heat than the case was designed for.
 If you have problems make sure that the case has enough clearance from your desktop, perhaps the trapdoor is left open or extra cooling in the form of fans is applied (ambient room temperature is a factor too).
 In desktops like the 4000, some users reported placing a fan that blows over the RAM chips and CPU has helped.
 Another tip is to remove a protection plate in the back for an unused Zorro slot, and to rearrange cabling in front of the PSU fan to minimize blocking the airflow and improve circulation.
 The phase 5 PPC fans have been known to be of a lesser quality and even to fail, if you have the means replace these with higher grade (ball bearing) components.
 In any case this should be one of those things to check once in a while (together with the clock battery, acid eating through your mobo is just as fatal as a CPU overheating).
 Cleaning dirty fans (in the PSU too) makes them live longer and use less power.
+Sometimes you can peel off the sticker protecting the bearing on fans and spray in some lock grease type of oil which will make them run smooth again for a while.

 A higher than average stack is sometimes helpful too, try whether 200,000 bytes fixes instability.
 The 68k client sets it's stack to 64 KB on startup, the WarpOS client shouldn't need more than the environment default, but for PowerUp this might help.